eclipse-glsp/glsp-examples/project-templates/java-emf-theia/README.md

 The examples are heavily interweaved with Eclipse Theia, so please also check the [prerequisites of Theia](https://github.com/eclipse-theia/theia/blob/master/doc/Developing.md#prerequisites).

+## Theia Version compatibility

+This project template is implemented in `1.25.0` (and compatible with Theia `<=1.26.0`).
+Versions `>=1.27.0` are currently not supported, but we are working to provide a fix as soon as possible (for more information please see <https://github.com/eclipse-glsp/glsp-theia-integration>).

 ## VS Code workspace

 For both the client and the server part of this example we use [Visual Studio Code](https://code.visualstudio.com/).